6 Secrets Chipotle Doesn't Want You to Know

 The company is paying workers more at your expense

 On the plus side: Chipotle is paying its workers more.
-Seeing as service jobs have gotten remarkably riskier and more difficult during the pandemic, this shift is undoubtedly a great thing.
+For workers and the business, this shift is undoubtedly a great thing.
 However, instead of arriving at the new pay scale by shifting funds from the top, the brand simply raised its menu prices by 4%.

 The chain has struggled with rats